bird-house/birdhouse-docs/docs/source/contributing.rst

 Source code
 -----------

-The source code of all birdhouse components is available on `Github`_.
+The source code of all birdhouse components is available on GitHub_.

 Issue tracker
 -------------